JohnCoene/sigmajs/README.md

 [sigmajs](http://sigmajs.org/) for R.

-With the rise in popularity of networks, it is important for R users to have access to a package that allows visualising the aforementioned networks in a highly configurable, interactive and dynamic manner.
-`sigmajs` is [Shiny](https://shiny.rstudio.com/)-centric in order to best leverage the [original library](http://sigmajs.org/)'s great many methods.
+With the rise in popularity of networks, it is important for R users to have access to a package that allows visualising the aforementioned networks in a highly configurable, interactive and dynamic manner. `sigmajs` leverages the [original library](http://sigmajs.org/)'s great many methods by providing numerous proxies, buttons, and more.

 All graphs must be initialised with the `sigmajs()` function, all the functions of the :package: start with `sg_` and its proxies end in `_p`, functions are pipe-friendly (`%>%`).
 All [events](https://github.com/jacomyal/sigma.js/wiki/Events-API) can be captured in Shiny.

-*Note that the graphs may not work in RStudio viewer, open them in your browser of choice*

 # Install